SpicyLemon/SpicyLemon/bash_fun/figure/README.md

 * `b642id.sh` - Converts base64 encoded strings into a `MetadataAddress`, and display it's various pieces.
 * `id2b64.sh` - Converts hex values (meant to make up a `MetadataAddress`) into a base64 encoded string.
 * `query_prov_using_next_key.sh` - Gets multiple pages of a paginated provenanced query.
-* `decode_events.sh` - Decodes the event strings returned from a tx query.
+* `decode_events.sh` - Deprecated in favor of `get_events`: Decodes the event strings returned from a tx query.
+* `get_events.sh` - Concisely print tx events and optionally decode them.
 * `state-sync-setup.sh` - Sets up a directory to house a node that uses statesync.
 * `cosmovisor-setup.sh` - Sets up a cosmovisor directory.
 * `test_all.sh` - Runs a standard set of test make targets.